 Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

-Instructions: Please submit comments only and cite “Information Collection 9000-0163, Small Business Size Re-representation,” in all correspondence related to this collection.
+Instructions: All items submitted must cite OMB Control No. 9000-0163, Small Business Size Rerepresentation.
 Comments received generally will be posted without change to http://www.regulations.gov, including any personal and/or business confidential information provided.
-To confirm receipt of your comment(s), please check www.regulations.gov, approximately two-to-three days after submission to verify posting (except allow 30 days for posting of comments submitted by mail).
+To confirm receipt of your comment(s), please check www.regulations.gov, approximately two-to-three days after submission to verify posting.

 Start Further Info

 Zenaida Delgado, Procurement Analyst, at telephone 202-969-7207, or firstname.lastname@example.org.